 Shawn I. Smith

-Mr. Smith has over 33 years of experience in the North American railroad industry.
-He is President of both Dominion Railway Services and of Canadian Northern Plains Rail Services, an operating company that performs third party rail services such as rail car and industrial locomotive repair and maintenance across western Canada.
+Mr. Smith has over 40 years of experience in the North American railroad industry.
 Prior to forming Dominion Railway Services in August 2012, Mr. Smith spent six years at Canadian Pacific – his last executive position being General Manager, Strategic Network Development and Interline Management.
 In this role he also had responsibility for network capacity planning and implementation across the CP system.
 Before joining CP, Mr. Smith spent 18 years in the regional and short line industry in both Canada and the United States as an operating employee, supervisor, and senior executive.
 Mr. Smith began his career with Canadian National Railways, serving in both operations and marketing/customer service positions.
 He has maintained a lifetime interest in railroading and is a member of the American Association of Railroad Superintendents, the Canadian Railway Club and the Lexington Group.
 Mr. Smith is a qualified conductor and track inspector, and a past board member of the Toronto Terminals Railway Company and the Railway Association of Canada.
-He currently serves on the boards of Alberta Midland Railway Terminal Ltd., and the Canadian Heartland Training Railway Services Inc. Mr. Smith, his wife Karen, and their two boys reside in Camrose, just southeast of Edmonton, Alberta.
+Mr. Smith, his wife Karen, and their two boys reside in Camrose, just southeast of Edmonton, Alberta.
 In addition to his consulting work as a Senior Associate of Dominion Railway Services, Mr. Smith remains an active operating executive in the industry, serving as Executive Consultant of the Northern Plains Rail Companies, and Chief Transportation Officer of the Boundary Trail Railway.

 W.J.
 (Bill) Salmond, M.A.Sc.